emilyfawcett/emfawcett/README.md

-Ekin is a fucking nerd
+ekin is a fucking nerd